bart747/mysite/content/pages/offline.md

 title: "Dang!
 It looks like you're offline."
 ---

+Please try again as soon as your connection is OK again.

-Here's some saved content you might enjoy:
+Here's some cached content you might enjoy:

 - [5 Notes on How to Design a Resilient UI](/resilient-ui/)
 - [Research vs Making Decisions](/research-decision/)